Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Discussion of disagreement observed in rescaled pre-closure profiles

-The results are shown in Fig.~\ref{fig:pre_influx} for the `tuned' value of $\dot{\mathcal{V}}_\mathrm{in} \approx 5.8 \times 10^{-6}$ m\textsuperscript{3}/s.
-Clearly, the rescaled $h(x,t)$ profiles from numerical simulation in Fig.~\ref{fig:pre_influx}\subref{fig:pc2i} collapse onto the universal theoretical shape $H(\xi/\xi_f)$ far better than in Fig.~\ref{fig:pre_closure}\subref{fig:pc2}, suggesting that the `far-field' condition required by second-kind self-similarity has a nontrivial consequences.
+The results are shown in Fig.~\ref{fig:pre_influx} for the `tuned' value of $Q_{\text{in}} \approx 5.025 \times 10^{-6}$ m\textsuperscript{3}/s.
+Clearly, the rescaled $h(x,t)$ profiles from numerical simulation in Fig.~\ref{fig:pre_influx}\subref{fig:pc2i} collapse onto the universal theoretical shape $H(\xi/\xi_f)$ far better than in Fig.~\ref{fig:pre_closure}\subref{fig:pc2}, suggesting that the `far-field' condition required by second-kind self-similarity has nontrivial consequences.
 Unsurprisingly, the fitted value of $\beta\approx 1$ in Fig.~\ref{fig:pre_influx}\subref{fig:pc1i} is different from Fig.~\ref{fig:pre_closure}\subref{fig:pc1} because this pre-factor depends, as discussed above, on the initial condition, which in this simulation was taken to be the self-similar solution itself.
-A consequence of the chosen initial condition, together with the influx boundary condition used for these simulations, is that the interval $[t_\mathrm{sim},t_c]$, over which self-similarity is expected to hold, increases to the full time interval of the simulation $[0,t_c]$.
+A consequence of the chosen initial condition, together with the influx BC used for these simulations, is that the interval $[t_\mathrm{sim},t_c]$, over which self-similarity is expected to hold, increases to the full time interval of the simulation $[0,t_c]$.
 Since the influx condition here is only approximate, the late-time (light-color) profiles in Fig.~\ref{fig:pre_influx}\subref{fig:pc2i} eventually `drift' away from the theory curve.

-The key conclusion from this numerical experiment is that the second-kind self-similar pre-closure solution implies an influx condition, which is different from the particular experiments discussed in the main text above.
+The key conclusion from this numerical exploration is that the second-kind self-similar pre-closure solution implies an influx condition, which is different from the particular experiments discussed in the main text above. {It is also worth noting, consistent with the discussion in this appendix, that a recent experimental study concluded that ``achievement of the self-similar condition is faster for constant inflow rate than for lock release'' (constant volume) \cite[p.~25]{Longo2021}.}